-The widespread language and cultural diversity represents one difficulty in providing mental health therapy.
+The widespread language and cultural diversity represent one difficulty in providing mental health therapy.
 Individuals below the national poverty rate equal 18.9 percent.
 A large percentage of Indio residents are high school graduates, but few have achieved higher education degrees.

 Barriers to Mental Health Treatment

 In the U.S., nearly 1 in 5 people have a mental health disorder.
 Psychiatrists are aging into retirement.
 By 2025, the retirement rate will cause a service demand that exceeds providers by 25 percent.
 This percentage includes the increase of new Psychiatrists entering the profession.
 Barriers to mental health access in Indio include:

 - The high poverty rate bars access to mental health care